 Every single day 11 million customers walk through their doors.
 They’re greeted by a team of people serving, flipping burgers, cooking french fries, and making milkshakes.

 But Burger King aren’t expecting you to serve up a whopper burger.
-Instead, they need people to operate, organize, market, and manage the fast-food restaurant’s $1.78 billion in annual revenue.
+Instead, they need people to operate, organize, market, and manage the fast-food restaurant’s annual revenue which amounts to more than $20 billion.
 It’s these positions that are tailor-made for MBAs.

 Burger King is a top employer of MBA graduates from China Europe International Business School (CEIBS).
 With an MBA leadership program that leads to jobs like marketing manager, where you can earn over $90k a year, it’s a mouth-watering opportunity.